This article is imported from our 2017 Stop Poverty Campaign web site.

 A man born in extreme poverty in 1917 created a global movement bringing together men and women from different backgrounds to overcome poverty.

-Joseph Wresinski was born 100 years ago in an internment camp for foreigners at the end of World War I. He learned from his family how to resist the humiliation others inflicted on them and to believe in the goodness of other people.
-In 1957, after becoming a priest, he worked with the residents of an emergency housing camp in the region outside Paris to build a movement that today spans the globe: ATD Fourth World.
+Joseph Wresinski was born at the end of World War I in an internment camp for foreigners.
+Following his family’s example, he learned how to resist the humiliations inflicted on them and to believe in the basic goodness of other people.
+In adulthood he became a priest, and in 1957 he went to live and work in Noisy-le-Grand, an emergency hosing camp on the outskirts of Paris.
+It was here, among those in poverty and excluded families, that Joseph Wresinski built a movement that today spans the globe: ATD Fourth World.

 Why speak about Joseph Wresinski today?

-To know this man and his vision of the world is to better understand the deepest hopes of people living in poverty: to be recognized as whole human beings, and to build a world where no one is left behind.
-It is also to understand how to work in partnership with people in poverty to make human rights a reality for all.
+Through knowing this man and his vision of the world, we can better understand the deepest hopes of people living in poverty: their yearning to be recognised as full and capable human beings; and their desire for an opportunity to participate in building a world in which no one is left behind.
+We can also learn from him how to work in partnership with people in poverty to make human rights a reality for all.

 Under the patronage of the French National Commission for UNESCO